 Any dentist who is serious about full mouth reconstruction will take pictures of the cases they have completed.
 This will tell you if they have experience.
 It will also help in the design and treatment planning of your individual case.

-3. Do you take photography of your cosmetic cases?
+3. Do you take photographs of your cosmetic cases?

 You can know if your dentist is serious about cosmetics and full mouth dentistry if they keep photo records of their cases.
 Below is a photo of a case we recently completed.